canonical/snapd/HACKING.md

 git push fork <branchname>
 ```

-Create the Pull Request for your branch on Github.
+Create the Pull Request for your branch on GitHub.

-This complete process is outlined in the Github documentation [here](
+This complete process is outlined in the GitHub documentation [here](
 https://docs.github.com/en/github/collaborating-with-pull-requests).

 We value good tests, so when you fix a bug or add a new feature we highly